 Bitcoin halving events have occurred approximately every four years since they were first introduced in 2012, with the reward halving each time: 50 BTC → 25 BTC (2012) → 12.5 BTC (2016) → 6.25 BTC (2020) → 3.125 BTC (2024).
 The most recent halving took place in April 2024.

 Bitcoin halving events are designed to stabilize the price of Bitcoin.
 However, looking at past trends, we see a pattern where the price rises before the halving and then falls after the halving as selling pressure increases.
-After the price hits bottom, buying activity picks up again, leading to the formation of a long-term upward trend.
+Subsequently, once the price hits bottom, buying activity picks up again, leading to the formation of a long-term upward trend.

 To understand Bitcoin’s price trends, it is important to keep an eye on Bitcoin-related news.
 Since Bitcoin’s market capitalization is determined by “Bitcoin’s market price × total supply,” market capitalization generally increases as demand rises.
 Specifically, it is said that the following events can cause significant fluctuations in Bitcoin’s price: